Alejandro (song): Background and release

-Lady Gaga and RedOne wrote and produced "Alejandro"; they also worked on vocal arrangement and background vocals.
-RedOne solely handled instrumentation, programming and recording, and worked with Eelco Bakker on audio engineering.
+Lady Gaga and RedOne wrote "Alejandro"; they also worked on vocal arrangement and background vocals.
+RedOne served as the main producer, with Gaga co-producing with him.
+He also solely handled instrumentation, programming and recording, and worked with Eelco Bakker on audio engineering.
 The song was mixed by Robert Orton and mastered by Gene Grimaldi.
 Johnny Severin did vocal editing.
 "Alejandro" was recorded at FC Walvisch Studios in Amsterdam.

 Interscope Records planned to release "Dance in the Dark" as the third single from the extended play (EP) The Fame Monster (2009)—the reissue of Gaga's debut studio album, The Fame (2008).
 Her own choice, "Alejandro", initially saw poor airplay and was not seen as a viable choice.
 Following a quarrel between Gaga and her label, "Alejandro" was chosen as the third single.
 Through her account on Twitter, Gaga remarked on the decision, "Alejandro is on the radio.
 Fuck it sounds so good, we did it little monsters."
 The single was officially sent to radio on April 20, 2010, in the United States.
 She told Fuse TV that the inspiration behind "Alejandro" was her "Fear of Men Monster".
 According to NME, Gaga longs for the affection of her ex-lovers but rejects them, fearing commitment and abandonment.

 Music and lyrics

 "Alejandro" is a synth-pop song with what Billboard describes as a "romping, stomping Euro-pop beat".
-"Alejandro" opens with the main melody from the piece "Csárdás" by Italian composer Vittorio Monti played on violin, as a distressed Gaga states in a Spanish accent: "I know that we are young, and I know that you may love me/But I just can't be with you like this anymore, Alejandro."
+"Alejandro" opens with the main melody from the piece "Csárdás" (1904) by Italian composer Vittorio Monti played on violin, as a distressed Gaga states in a Spanish accent: "I know that we are young, and I know that you may love me/But I just can't be with you like this anymore, Alejandro."
 In a Cambridge University Press-published journal analyzing Gaga's "musical intertexts" on The Fame Monster, authors Lori Burns, Alyssa Woods and Marc Lafrance described her voice during this passage as "compressed and filtered to create a distant but focused effect".
 Gaga sings the pre-chorus where she describes her relationship as problematic and lets her lover know about making a choice: "You know that I love you, boy/Hot like Mexico, rejoice!/At this point I've got to choose/Nothing to lose."
 By the song's end, Gaga bids her lovers—Alejandro, Fernando, and Roberto—farewell.